 - Funded global health trips

 The Kaiser Permanente Napa-Solano Family Medicine Residency program is committed to sustainable and educational global health initiatives which consider the needs of the local community through direct clinical work, health education, or other support activities.
 Working in conjunction with the global health advisor, the fellow will help support global health opportunities for the KPNS family medicine residents and fourth year medical students completing a family medicine sub-internship with a focus on global health.
 The fellow will also assist with global health didactic sessions and mentoring the residents and medical students participating in global health activities.
-The fellowship culminates with a yearly trip with the third year residents as part of the residents’ leadership curriculum, with an emphasis on community health development and sustainable projects in a Honduran community.
+The fellowship culminates with a yearly global health trip with residents as part of the residents’ leadership curriculum, with an emphasis on community health development and sustainable projects in a Honduran community.
 Additionally, to further the fellow’s global health education, the CMGH fellow will take part in an online global health course, attend the AAFP Global Health Workshop, and have the opportunity to participate in global health trips including KP Global Health sites such as:

 - Ecuador – Cacha Medical Spanish Institute